Emperor's College of Traditional Oriental Medicine: History

-1989 Receives Acupuncture and Oriental Medicine national accreditation.
+1989 Receives Acupuncture and Asian Medicine national accreditation.

 1997 Partners with a hospital to allow interns to treat acute care patients at Daniel Freeman Hospital in Los Angeles.

-1999 Partners with UCLA Arthur Ashe Student Health Center.
+1999 Partners with UCLA Arthur Ashe Student Health and Wellness Center.

 2000 Emperor's College clinicians participate in acupuncture research trials with Cedars Sinai Hospital post-cardiac surgical patients, and with USC Keck School of Medicine in stroke research.

 2004 Establishes Doctorate in Acupuncture and Oriental Medicine.

 2006 Doctoral Program is awarded a research grant to study effects of acupuncture on quality of care and cost of hospitalization with Good Samaritan Hospital Acute Rehabilitation Unit.

-2009 Doctoral Program granted accreditation candidacy by ACAOM.
+2009 Doctoral Program is granted accreditation candidacy by ACAHM.

 2011 Partners with The Roy and Patricia Disney Family Cancer Center.